 (a) Offer, sell, or solicit the purchase of rental car insurance except in conjunction with and incidental to rental car agreements.

-(b) Advertise, represent, or otherwise portray itself or any of its employees or agents as an insurer.
+(b) Advertise, represent, or otherwise portray itself or any of its employees, authorized representatives, or agents as an insurer.

 (c) Pay any person, including a rental car agent endorsee, any compensation, fee, or commission that is dependent solely upon the placement of rental car insurance unless that person is a licensed rental car agent.
 Nothing in this rule shall prohibit production payments or incentive payments that are not dependent solely upon the sale of rental car insurance.